openshift-labs/cloud-native-guides/fault-tolerance.md

 Web UI cpu usage and trigger the autoscaler to scale the Web UI container to 5 pods (as configured on the deployment config) to cope with the load.

-> Depending on the resources available on the OpenShift cluster in the lab environment,
+> Depending on the resources available on the OpenShift cluster, the pod might scale
-> the Web UI might scale to fewer than 5 pods to handle the extra load.
-You can increase
+> to fewer than 5 pods to handle the extra load.
+You can generate more load load by
-> the load by specifying a higher number of requests (e.g. 80K) using `-n` flag.
+> specifying a higher number of concurrent requests `-c80` flag.
+Just make sure to remove the
+> existing `web-load` job first (see if you can find out how!).

 ![Web UI Automatically Scaled]({% image_path fault-autoscale-web.png %}){:width="740px"}